gulpjs/gulp/docs/recipes/running-task-steps-per-folder.md

 A few notes:

 - `folders.map` - executes the function once per folder, and returns the async stream
-- `es.concat` - combines the streams and ends only when all streams emitted end
+- `merge` - combines the streams and ends only when all streams emitted end